 AWARNING Always remove battery pack before changing or removing accessories.
+Only use accessories specifically recommended for this tool.
+Others may be hazardous.
 To insert the battery, slide the pack into the body of the tool.
 Make sure it latches securely into place.